VoxleOne/Eletria/NOTE.md

 ### ⚠️ Disclaimer

 **Important Note:** This project explores an experimental concept based on electron beam pair interactions.
-Subsequent analysis has revealed that some underlying assumptions may not hold, casting doubt on the viability of this specific approach.
+Subsequent analysis has revealed that some underlying assumptions — particularly those concerning beam intersection — may not hold, casting doubt on the viability of this specific approach.

 Despite this, the repository remains public for the following reasons: